 You can still exercise your right to vote from outside the UK.
 All you have to do is register here.
 You will be expected to register again only if you change your marital status or your address.
 Otherwise, you can vote multiple times with one registration.

 Rely on experienced removal specialists for the big move!

 If you particularly enjoy sunny weather, good food, and wine, France is a strong contender when it comes to choosing your new home as a British national.

 It is far enough for you to feel away from anything bothering you in the United Kingdom.
 Still, France is close enough for you not to feel too stranded from your country of origin.
-You are always a flight away from home, wherever you decide to live.
-But, if it is France you are a train ride away from the UK.
+You are always flying away from home, wherever you decide to live.
+But, if it is France, you are a train ride away from the UK.
 So close, yet so far, as one may say.

 Disclaimer: Every piece of information here is meant for informational and educational purposes only.
 So please, do not use this as a definitive legal basis.
 Fantastic Services encourages you to seek authority professional counsel before you decide to act upon what you have read.
 For more information, check ourdisclaimer.